Idan503/MySettingsScreen/README.md

 [![](https://jitpack.io/v/Idan503/MySettingsScreen.svg)](https://jitpack.io/#Idan503/MySettingsScreen) [![GitHub license](https://img.shields.io/github/license/Idan503/MySettingsScreen?style=flat-square)](https://github.com/Idan503/MySettingsScreen)
 # MySettingsScreen
 An easy to use android library for automatically creating a fully functional custom-made ***settings activity*** for your application, programmatically.
 ## Why should I use this?
-Creating a settings screen for your app is a task that can be *tedious* and *time consuming*.
+Creating a *settings screen* for your app is a task that can be *tedious* and *time consuming*.
 <br>
-*MySettingsSreen* library provides you with a simpler and a lot faster way of creating a suitable settings screen to your app.
+*MySettingsScreen* library provides you with a simpler and a lot faster way of creating a suitable settings screen to your app.
 This activity will also take care of all save and load functionalities for the many possible preferences that can be set, by saving the selected options to device's ***SharedPreferences***.
 <br/>
 Your new settings screen will feel and look like a *native android settings screen*, and supports *[Material Desgin](https://github.com/material-components/material-components-android)* principles and interfaces.